igrishaev/pg2/docs/data-source.md

 defined per connection.
 There is a naming rule for that:

-- if the first argument is called `src`, the function accepts a data source (a connection, a pool, a clojure map);
+- if the first argument is called `src`, the function accepts a data source (a connection, a pool, a Clojure map, a URI string);
 - if the first argument is called `conn`, it accepts a connection only.
 Most likely you need to pass a certain connection, for example the one you used for a prepared statement or to process notifications.